The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 Like the ethics reform bill does not reform ethics.

-Uh, nothing that the immigration bill was a sham.
+The immigration bill was a sham.

 The energy bill does not do what we need to do.

-From the weekly standard, one of the key issues that Congress will need to address when it returns in September is legislation to restrict energy production in the U.S. It's not framed that way.
+From the weekly standard, one of the key issues that Congress will need to address when it returns in September is legislation to restrict energy production in the U.S.

-Of course, the legislation being considered is ostensibly supposed to help produce more energy, but that's not the effect it'll have.
+The legislation being considered is ostensibly supposed to help produce more energy, but that's not the effect it'll have.

-Among the myriad problems with the House bill, for example, is that it allows anybody, quote unquote, harmed by global warming to bring suit against any federal agency that fails to reduce its greenhouse gases emissions as required in the legislation.
+Among the myriad problems with the House bill, for example, is that it allows anybody, quote-unquote, harmed by global warming to bring suit against any federal agency that fails to reduce its greenhouse gases emissions as required in the legislation.

 This is in the energy bill.